simianarmy/ghosthorsejs/README.md

 Live at http://horsejs.com

-**Live site runs on the stable branch
+Live site runs on the 'stable' branch

 Installation
 ============